QualiSystemsLab/CloudShell-LDAP-Integration/README.md

 ## Instructions

-The main python script is designed to loop through the “ldap_import_DN” list, creating new CloudShell users for any ID’s that are on the list, but not in CloudShell.
+The main python script is designed to loop through the “ldap_import_DN” list, creating new CloudShell users for any ID’s that are on the list, but not currently in CloudShell.
  - They users will be assigned the default password.
  - Optionally they will be assigned to a default CloudShell user group.